siouan/frontend-gradle-plugin/README.md

     // the 'installFrontend' task is executed.
     packageJsonDirectory = file("$projectDir")

-    // [OPTIONAL] Default level used by the plugin to log messages in Gradle.
-This property allows
+    // [OPTIONAL] Whether messages logged by the plugin in Gradle with INFO level shall be visible
-    // to set a specific level for this plugin only.
-It does not take precedence over Gradle
+    // whatever the active Gradle logging level is.
+This property allows to track the plugin
-    // logging level at execution, i.e. it must be higher or equal than the logging level set on
+    // execution without activating Gradle INFO or DEBUG levels that may be too much verbose on a
-    // the command line so as messages are visible.
-The plugin also logs some messages with a
+    // global point of view.
+The plugin also logs some messages at lower levels, (e.g. debugging
-    // specific level, independently from this setting (e.g. debugging data). loggingLevel = LogLevel.LIFECYCLE
+    // data).
+The visibility of these messages does not depend on this property. verboseModeEnabled = false
 }
 ```